 Costs and Payments

-During the summer, there are no in-state, out-of-state, full-time or part-time fees.
-Everyone pays the same per-credit-hour fee.
+During the summer, there are no out-of-state or full-time fees.
+Fees are charged on a per-credit-hour basis.

 For the full list of fees, visit Student Accounts and Cashiers.